wso2/docs-is/en/includes/guides/user-accounts/account-security/password-validation.md

 #### Retrieve password expiry time of users

 You can retrieve the password expiry times of users using the SCIM 2.0 `GET /Users` endpoint.
-By specifying the `attributes` query parameter, you can control the attributes returned (e.g., `userName`, `emails`, `urn:scim:wso2:schema.passwordExpiryTime`).
+To retrieve this attribute, you must explicitly request it in the `attributes` query parameter, as shown in the following sample request.

 !!! abstract ""
     **Request**